zatchliu/zatchliu.github.io/_pages/lithophane-entry.md

 ![lithocylinder](/assets/images/lithocylinder.png)
 *Solidworks Model of Lithophane Cylinder after height mapping*

-I then created another model after the shape of an Estus flask.
+The second model was in the shape of an Estus flask.
 This model had to broken up into two parts to avoid any overhanging issues: the upper bottleneck and the main body of the flask.
+The two pieces would then be glued together.
+It was 3D printed using bronze PLA filament.

 ![estuslitho](/assets/images/estuslitho.jpg)
 *3D print of Estus Flask Lithophane*